httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

-The "aes128gcm" content coding can be considered as a sequence of JSON Web Encryption (JWE) objects {{?RFC7516}}, each corresponding to a single fixed size record that includes leading padding.
+The "aes128gcm" content coding can be considered as a sequence of JSON Web Encryption (JWE) objects {{?RFC7516}}, each corresponding to a single fixed size record that includes trailing padding.
 The following transformations are applied to a JWE object that might be expressed using the JWE Compact Serialization:

 * The JWE Protected Header is fixed to the value { "alg": "dir", "enc": "A128GCM"